Finding Ubuntu in Cape Town, South Africa

 After 1 night in Johannesburg and 2 amazing nights in the Greater Kruger Park area with nature and wildlife, I arrived in Cape Town.
-My priority in Cape Town was not to see the view from Table Mountain or to drink the night away on Long Street, not that there is anything wrong with that; but for me, it was to visit a township.
+My priority in Cape Town was not to see the view from Table Mountain or to drink the night away on Long Street, not that there is anything wrong with that; but for me, it was to visit a Township.
 I knew of some history and issues facing South Africa, so I couldn’t visit Cape Town knowing what lay outside the city bowl.
-I wanted to see how the majority of the people of Cape Town lived and most importantly I wanted to contribute to the local economy.
-I wanted to learn of their issues and the ways people were working to uplift their communities.
+I wanted to learn of the issues and the ways people were working to uplift their communities and more importantly I wanted to contribute to the local economy.
 I also wanted to donate in a more tangible way by bringing needed items with me from Canada.

 Inspiring Community Development Projects in Khayelitsha

 I found Uthando South Africa on Trip Advisor and contacted James (the director) about his trips to development projects in Khayelitsha.
 It was important for me to visit a township in a responsible way and in a way that was respectable and not intrusive.
-After reading reviews and learning that Uthando takes you to community development projects, is a non-profit and fair trade certified tourism organization, I was sure that I had booked the right “tour”.
+After reading reviews and learning that you visit community development projects and that Uthando is a non-profit and fair trade certified tourism organization, I was sure that I had booked the right “tour”

 Our first stop was to eKhaya eKasi Art & Education Centre.
 We met Lulama, the director of the centre and were given a tour and history of the centre.
 We learned about the programs such as women’s skills development and had an opportunity to see some of the women creating handmade crafts.
 I loved that the centre empowers women by teaching them arts and crafts so they may sell their products to provide for their families.
 At the end of our visit, we had the option to visit the on-site boutique where we were able to purchase the crafts that were made by the women and other artists in Khayelitsha and South Africa.
 Some of my favourite souvenirs and gifts for family and friends such as the heart ornaments made of shweshwe fabric, a traditional South African fabric, were purchased there.
 It was an opportunity to buy local and make a direct contribution.

 I was then able to personally give the donated items I brought from Canada.
 To be able to choose, purchase, pack, carry and pass them from my hands to Lulama’s was an incredible feeling.
 Visiting the centre with Uthando was a definite highlight of my trip to Cape Town.
-It was so encouraging to see the great things that were happening at eKhaya eKasi and I left feeling inspired.
+It was inspiring to see the great things that were happening at eKhaya eKasi.

 We then continued on to Abalimi Bezekhaya’s organic garden centre in Khayelitsha where we met Mama Nokwanda.
-She told us of the work being done and we learned how the local women learn how to grow, harvest, provide for themselves and sell their produce to organizations outside of the townships.
-It was another encouraging visit as great progress had been made in the area of organic produce especially considering the dune-sand conditions on which they grow the vegetables.
+We learned how the women learn how to grow, harvest, provide for themselves and sell their produce to organizations outside of the Townships.
+Great progress had been made in the area of organic produce especially considering the dune-sand conditions on which they grow the vegetables.

 Our final visit was to the Thokazani Brothers.
 They are a choir that originally started with a group of men, but has expanded to include male and female youth from the township.
 They sing traditional songs.
 In addition, the adult leaders provide counselling and friendship to the youth and the building houses a creche (daycare).
 This group is sponsored by Uthando South Africa and were getting ready for a very important performance at Kirstenbosch Gardens for the 20th anniversary of Carols by Candlelight that was only 3 days away.
 We were treated to a beautiful performance by the youth of Khayelitsha.
 I had no idea what was being sung as it was in isiXhosa, but music has a way of expressing itself universally and I found it moving.